Lima bean: Origin and uses

 Phaseolus lunatus is found in Meso- and South America.
 Two gene pools of cultivated lima beans point to independent domestication events.
 The Mesoamerican lima bean is distributed in neotropical lowlands, while the other is found in the western Andes.
 They were discovered in Peru and may have been the first plant that was brought up under civilization by the native farmers.

-The Andean domestication took place around 2000 B.C. and produced a large-seeded variety (lima type), while the second, taking place in Mesoamerica around A.D.
-800, produced a small-seeded variety (Sieva type).
+The Andean domestication took place around 2000 BC and produced a large-seeded variety (lima type), while the second, taking place in Mesoamerica around AD 800, produced a small-seeded variety (Sieva type).
 By around 1300, cultivation had spread north of the Rio Grande, and, in the 1500s, the plant began to be cultivated in the Old World.

 The small-seeded (Sieva) type is found distributed from Mexico to Argentina, generally below 1600 m above sea level, while the large-seeded wild form (lima type) is found distributed in the north of Peru, from 320 to 2030 m above sea level.

-The Moche culture (A.D.
-1–800) cultivated lima beans heavily and often depicted them in their art.
+The Moche culture (AD 1–800) cultivated lima beans heavily and often depicted them in their art.
 During the Spanish Viceroyalty of Peru, lima beans were exported to the rest of the Americas and Europe, and since the boxes of such goods had their place of origin labeled "Lima, Peru", the beans got named as such.

 The term "butter bean" is widely used in North and South Carolina for a large, flat and yellow/white variety of lima bean (P. lunatus var. macrocarpus, or P. limensis).
 In the United States, Sieva-type beans are traditionally called butter beans, also otherwise known as the Dixie or Henderson type.
 In the United Kingdom and the United States, "butter beans" refers to either dried beans, which can be purchased to rehydrate, or the canned variety, which are ready to use.